zhihil/Lessons/S18/Projects/nurltown/tutorials/creating_nurltown.md

 to exist in any directory we want python to recognize as an importable module.
 As we make new folders inside our root directory, we will continue to add `__init__.py` files in those folders as well.

+### A comment on commenting
+In a python script file, anything following a `#` character in the same line is considered a *comment*.
+This is used to describe code blocks, and meaningful reasoning behind your code.

+Similarly, any text between triple quotes (`"""`), no matter how many lines, is also considered a comment.
+This form is usually used for more formal documentation of functions, classes, and scripts.

+Comments are not required for a program to run (they are actually ignored by the interpreter) and are merely for the benefit of humans.
+That said, I strongly urge you to write your own meaningful comments when you are creating these files.

 ### `config.py`

 ```python